-When a customer pays an invoice that you have previously sent, you choose the Customers receive Payments command to record the payment.
+When a customer pays an invoice that you have previously sent, you choose the Customers Receive Payments command to record the payment.
 To use this command to record a payment, choose the command and then follow these steps:

-- 1. After QuickBooks displays the Receive Payments window, as shown in Figure 1-20, use the Received From box to identify the customer paying you. - 2.
+- After QuickBooks displays the Receive Payments window, as shown in Figure 1-20, use the Received From box to identify the customer paying you. - 2.
 Record the payment information in the Date, Amount, Reference # box, Pmt.
 Method box, and Card No. and Exp.
 Date boxes (if appropriate). - 3.
 Identify the invoice or invoices paid.

 QuickBooks lists the open invoices for the customer in the columns area of the Receive Payments window.
 You can identify which invoices a customer payment pays by clicking the invoices that you see listed.
-4. Apply any credit memos to open invoices as you apply the payment.